Patterns offer standardized solutions for common challenges in work systems design, enhancing workflow management and resource allocation.

 A pattern is a recurring solution to a problem in a specific context, offering a proven approach that can be adapted to similar situations.
 In work systems design, patterns provide standardized methods for addressing common challenges, enabling effective workflow management, resource allocation, and system integration while minimizing redundant problem-solving efforts.

-Flight Route Patterns describe how work moves through an organization, revealing coordination and prioritization patterns that improve flow and adaptability.
+Flight Route Patterns reveal how work moves through an organization, helping leaders improve flow, collaboration, and adaptability.

 Network patterns are visual archetypes that help teams understand relationships and information flow within a system using the Net‑Map Toolbox for mapping and intervention.